-- 32. The IC Rules are silent about the powers or procedures for postponing or adjourning ISO hearings.
-The IC should, however, allow all reasonable applications for a postponement of a hearing or adjournment of proceedings to be made, even if not subsequently granted. - 33.
+- 32. The Investigating Committee Rules are silent about the powers or procedures for postponing or adjourning interim suspension order hearings.
+The Investigating Committee should, however, allow all reasonable applications for a postponement of a hearing or adjournment of proceedings to be made, even if they do not subsequently grant a postponement. - 33.
 The PCC (rule 40(3)) and HC (rule 26(4)) Rules provide for the Committee to postpone a hearing or adjourn proceedings as it thinks fit.
-This may be on the Committee's own motion or on the request of the osteopath. - 34.
-As interim orders are designed to provide immediate protection of the public, hearings can be arranged at short notice.
+This may be the Committee's own motion or on the request of the osteopath. - 34.
+As interim suspension orders are designed to provide immediate protection of the public, hearings can be arranged at short notice.
 This immediacy is provided for in the legislation.
-It is not uncommon for an application for postponement to be made on the basis that a longer notice period should be provided.
-When considering applications made on this basis, the Committees should be mindful of the statutory notice period7 and consider whether this has been met. - 35.
-Before reaching a decision upon whether an adjournment should be made in an individual case, the Committee should first invite submissions from both parties.
-The Committee, having sought advice from the Legal Assessor, should then consider the application for an adjournment in private in the absence of the parties, before producing a decision which captures the reasons for the decision it has reached.
+Sometimes an application for postponement is made on the basis that a longer notice period should be provided.
+When considering applications made on this basis, the Committees should be mindful of the statutory notice period and consider whether this has been met.